Best Diet for Finch

 Finch Nutritional Profile

 The Finch has specific dietary requirements shaped by its Tiny (3-6 inches, 10-30 grams) build and friendly temperament.
 With a typical lifespan of 5-10 years (up to 15 for some species), long-term nutritional planning is essential to maximize quality of life.
 As a tiny bird, Finch has a fast metabolism requiring calorie-dense food in small, frequent portions.
 Hypoglycemia is a real risk, so never skip meals.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Finch to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Finch to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Finch